Freedlander Speech & Hearing Clinic

 For students majoring in Communication Sciences and Disorders, the Freedlander Clinic serves another important function: It provides them with hands-on clinical experience, something that few undergraduate programs offer, Indeed, the Freedlander Clinic's activities are natural sources of information for coursework in the major and for ideas about research that students might undertake.
-Student clinicians must enroll in CSD 140, Speech and Hearing Clinic Practicum, and work under the guidance of state-licensed and American Speech-Language-Hearing Association (ASHA) certified supervisors.
+Student clinicians must enroll in COMM 140, Speech and Language Clinic Practicum, for three semesters and work under the guidance of state-licensed and American Speech-Language-Hearing Association (ASHA) certified supervisors.
+In the fourth semester, students may continue in COMM 140 or they may elect to enroll in COMM 144, Audiology Clinic Practicum.

 The clients served at the Clinic are of any age, from infants through older adults, and the types of disorders managed are equally varied.
 Referrals come from numerous sources, including area physicians, local schools, and the College faculty, staff, and student body, in addition to self-referrals from the Wooster community.
 There are NO FEES for clients seen during the academic year, between regular clinic hours.